Akchhya1108/EdgeDetectingApp/README.md

    - In Android Studio: Run → Select device → Grant camera permissions at runtime when the app launches
    - The app should start and show live camera feed with selectable modes (Raw/Gray/Edges)

-Notes & tips
-- Emulator camera and performance are not reliable for native/NDK+OpenCV processing; use a real device.
-- If native compilation fails, ensure NDK and CMake versions match the project's Gradle setup.
-- If OpenCV include/link errors occur, confirm the OPENCV_ANDROID_SDK_ROOT path and CMake configuration.

 Web viewer — Build & Run

 1. Change into the web directory